-There are a few qualified 3-way and dimming CFL models that can be used for 3-way fixtures or in dimmable recessed cans or track lighting.
+There are a few qualified 3-way and dimming CFL models that can be used for 3-way fixtures or in dimmable recessed cans or CFL track lighting.
 Search for CFL features you want in our "advanced" product search.

 What should I do with a CFL when it burns out?

-Because CFLs contain a small amount of mercury, EPA recommends that consumers take advantage of local recycling options for compact fluorescent light bulbs (CFLs), where available.
+Because CFLs contain a small amount of mercury, EPA recommends that consumers take advantage of local recycling options for used fluorescent light fixtures (CFLs), where available.
 Consumers can contact their local municipal solid waste agency directly, or go to www.lamprecycle.org and click on Lamp Recycling policyto identify local recycling options.
 If your state permits you to put used or broken CFLs in the garbage, seal the CFL in two plastic bags and put into the outside trash.
 CFLs should not be disposed of in an incinerator.

 ENERGY STAR qualified CFLs have a two-year warranty.
 If the bulb has failed within the warranty period, return it to your retailer.